FlorentMarlin/Portfolio/_posts/2025-03-28-Train-Financial_Sample.md

 <span class="badge bg-success">Discount percentage - Matrix</span>

-When viewing the discount percentage for each combination of features (Discount Band ; Segment ; Country ), while there some variations, the trend is clear: the magniutde of discount depends on the Discount Band
+When viewing the discount percentage for each combination of features (Discount Band ; Segment ; Country ), while there some variations, the trend is clear: the magnitude of discount depends on the Discount Band:
 <ul>
   <li>None: 0% discount</li>
   <li>Low: 2% discount as an average</li>